Practicing fine motor skills: the pincer grip and hand grip strength

 For young and old

 The MOX ball is also very interesting for a baby, toddler or preschooler.
 You can let the ball roll away.
-Because it does not roll away too far and too quickly, even the little ones who cannot yet walk can crawl or crawl after the ball.
+Because it does not roll away too far and too quickly, even the little ones who cannot walk yet can crawl or crawl after the ball.

 The ball comes to life when you make it talk and eat something.
-And what a challenge it is, for those little ones, to get out what you put in for them (preferably something edible, since those little ones of course like to put everything in their mouths themselves).
+And what a challenge it is, for those little ones, to get out what you put in it for them (preferably something edible, since those little ones of course like to put everything in their mouths themselves).

 In short, super fun practice material and toys for both young and older children that challenge them to play creatively and make contact!